hugojosefson/express-cluster-stability/README.md

     * `logger` - Function which takes a level string as argument, and returns a function which logs `message` and any extra arguments to that level.
 Default is a function which uses `console.log` and `console.error`; see *Full config options example* below.
+  * `masterFunction` - Optional.
+Function which will be run only in the master process.
+Receives the effective options object as an argument.

 #### Worker function